Leon Quincy Jackson

 Leon Quincy Jackson (January 9, 1926, or 1927–July 21, 1995), was an American architect and professor.
 He was known for his modernist building designs.
 He is thought to be the first black architect in Oklahoma, however he faced discrimination and was not able to take the state licensing exam.
 His architecture firm was named L. Quincy Jackson & Associates.

 Early life and education

-Leon Quincy Jackson was born on January 9th on either 1926 or 1927 in Wewoka, Oklahoma.
+Leon Quincy Jackson was born on January 9 in either 1926 or 1927 in Wewoka, Oklahoma.
 He was raised by his mother Roxie Ann Jackson, a high school principal and his stepfather Lonnie Galimore, a pharmacist.
 His mother was one-half Seminole and owned a large farm with oil reserves and a handful of active oil derricks.

 He had studied at Wilberforce University and Iowa State University.
 Jackson received a B.A. degree in architecture (1950) from Kansas State University; and received a M.S. degree (1954) in planning from the University of Oklahoma (OU).
 Jackson was a student of Bruce Goff.
-The was the third black student to receive a masters degree in planning from OU.
+He was the third black student to receive a master's degree in planning from OU.